-(A) Conditions.
-The District Commission may attach such conditions as are appropriate to ensure that the development is completed as approved.
-This may include the posting of a bond or the establishment of an escrow account requiring the District Commission to certify that permit conditions have been complied with prior to release of the bond or discharge of the escrow account in part or in whole.
+(A) Permit cC onditions.
+The dD istrict eC ommission may attach such conditions to permits as are appropriate to ensure that the development is completed as approved.
+This may include the posting of a bond or the establishment of an escrow account requiring the dD istrict eC ommission to certify that permit conditions have been complied with prior to release of the bond or discharge of the escrow account in part or in whole.
 Permittees, and their successors and assigns shall comply with all terms and conditions stated in land use permits.

-All conditions shall be clearly and specifically stated in the permit or Downtown Findings.
+All conditions relating to a permit shall be clearly and specifically stated in the permit or Downtown Findings.
 Conditions may pertain to improvement of land and to proper operation and maintenance of any facility during the terms of the permit relating to a development or subdivision.

-The Board or District Commission may, as it finds necessary and appropriate, may require a permittee to file affidavits of compliance with respect to specific conditions of a permit at reasonable intervals.
-Failure to submit such affidavits shall be cause for the Board to take enforcement action or file a petition for revocation of the permit with the.
-Superior Court, Environmental Division.
+The bBoard or dDistrict eCommission may, as it finds necessary and appropriate, may require a permittee to file affidavits of compliance with respect to specific conditions of a permit at reasonable intervals.
+Failure to submit such affidavits shall be cause for the Board to take enforcement action or file a petition for revocation of the permit to be filed with the Superior Court, Environmental Divisionenvironmental court by the board.